cloudify-cosmo/getcloudify.org/source/guide/3.2/ui-login.md

 ![The Login Screen](/guide/images/ui/ui-login-screen.png)

 # Logout
-Once logged in, the user name is displayed on the top right of the screen, right next to the `Log out` button. <br>
+Once logged in, the user name is displayed on the top right of the screen, right next to the `Log Out` button. <br>
-The user can opt to logout anytime by simply clicking on the `Log out`. <br>
+The user can opt to logout anytime by simply clicking on the `Log Out` (as shown below). <br>

 ![The Logout Button](/guide/images/ui/ui-logout-button.png)